daenvil/vegancraft/resourcepack/README.txt

 - If you like my datapacks, please consider leaving a tip at my ko-fi: https://ko-fi.com/daenvilmc

-- This version was published on the 15th of December 2022.
+- This version was published on the 5th of June 2023.
 Check the webpages above for possible updates.

 ## Installation